TanStack/router/docs/guide/route-paths.md

 A 404 / non-matching route is really just a fancy name for a [Splat / Catch-All](#splat-catch-all-matching) path.
 If no other routes match, the splat/catch-all route will always match

-## Pathless Layout Routes
+## Pathless Routes

-Pathless layout routes are routes that do not have a `path` and instead an `id` to uniquely identify them.
-Pathless layout routes do not use path segments from the URL pathname, nor do they add path segments to it during linking.
+Pathless routes are routes that do not have a `path` and instead an `id` to uniquely identify them.
+Pathless routes do not use path segments from the URL pathname, nor do they add path segments to it during linking.
 They can be used to:

 - Wrap child routes with a layout component
 - Enforce an `loader` requirement before displaying any child routes